English

 3. Internal Migration, Socio-Economic Status and Remittances: Experiences of Migrant Adolescent Girls’ Head-Porters in GhanaKennedy A. Alatinga, University for Development Studies.

-4. Postpartum and Post-Abortion Contraception and Sexual Inactivity among Single Young Women in GhanaDonatus Yaw Atiglo, Regional Institute for Population Studies ; Adriana A. Biney, Regional Institute for Population Studies (RIPS).
+4. Postpartum and Post-Abortion Contraception and Sexual Inactivity among Single Young Women in GhanaDonatus Yaw Atiglo, Regional Institute for Population Studies ; Adriana A. Biney, University Of Ghana.

 5. The Impact of Poverty on Access to Land in Ethiopia:Panel Data EvidenceKassie Dessie, Bahir Dar University.

-6. Le célibat définitif des personnes âgées au Cameroun : facteurs explicatifs et vulnérabilités*Esther Crystelle Eyinga Dimi, Bureau Central des Recensements et des Etudes de Populations (BUCREP).
+6. Le célibat définitif des personnes âgées au Cameroun : facteurs explicatifs et vulnérabilités*Esther EYINGA DIMI, Bureau Central des recensements et des Etudes de Population (BUCREP).

 7. The Interlink between Domestic Violence and Fertility: Partner Asymmetry and Gender InequalitySasha Frade, University of The Witwatersrand; Clifford O. Odimegwu, University of the Witwatersrand.